 - Paul McCartney gives one of these early in the Let It Be sessions.
 (Yes, one of these made a documentary.)
 It did not go over well.

-- Too many Real Life recruitment appeals to count, back in the 19th and prior to World War One when death on the battlefield was still considered the highest honor.
+- Too many Real Life recruitment appeals to count, back in the 19th and prior to World War I when death on the battlefield was still considered the highest honor.
 Before the horrors of mechanized warfare in the trenches began to seep down to the general public, it was considered inspirational to tell New Meat that "perhaps you'll die in battle... but you'll die with honor!!!"

 - In the days when the alternative was returning to die an extended slow death in an urban slum of disease or starvation or coal miner's lung or whatever, it probably was sweet and fitting (or at least more so than the alternative) to die for one's country.

 - A particularly significant one was a speech from Giuseppe Garibaldi during the Italian Wars of Independence: "Follow me, ye generous souls who abhor oppression and the chains of slavery.
 Follow me.
 I cannot offer you ammunition not barracks; all I can offer you is hunger, cold, sun, battles and death.
 If you love your country, follow me."

-- Kemal Ataturk at Gallipoli (1915) to his Turkish soldiers when trying to stop the Allied invasion, outnumbered, out of ammunition and left with nothing but bayonets to meet the attackers: "I don’t order you to attack, I order you to die.
+- Kemal Ataturk during the Gallipoli Campaign (1915) to his Ottoman soldiers when trying to stop the Franco-British/Entente invasion, outnumbered, out of ammunition and left with nothing but bayonets to meet the attackers: "I don’t order you to attack, I order you to die.
 In the time it takes us to die, other troops and commanders can come and take our places."

 - Johnny Got His Gun was pretty much a rebuttal to this kind of thinking.
 If you didn't get that from the lengthy tirade about what the dead would say if they could speak, go read it again.